 These principles are instrumental to the existence of wilderness therapy.
 They provide guidance to us as a program so that Open Sky may continue to help students enjoy the therapeutic benefits of living in the natural world.
 These guidelines set the industry standard for sustainable practices that avoid human-created impacts.

 This includes the risks and repercussions of human interventions relating to wildlife.
 At Open Sky, we work to mitigate risk and prevent such outcomes by diligently following waste reduction strategies and respecting wildlife in its natural habitat.

-Although wildfires typically do not pose a threat to our course area, Open Sky utilizes certain safety procedures to further mitigate any potential fire risk – especially during dry months.
-Field guides also receive training in fire-related safety procedures to employ should the threat ever become feasible.
+Although wildfires typically do not pose a threat to our course area, Open Sky Wilderness Therapy utilizes safety and risk management procedures to further mitigate any potential fire risk, especially during dry months.
+Field guides also receive training in fire-related safety and risk management procedures to employ should the threat ever become feasible.

 Open Sky maintains a strong relationship with the federal forest service.
 Of the more than 50 permit holders in this district, Open Sky is the largest operator and has an exceptional working partnership with national forest administrators.
 Our field leadership team maintains direct communication with the district office year-round.
 We pride ourselves on the strong partnership and working relationship between our organization and the agencies with which we partner.

 Operating on state and federal forest land provides other benefits in terms of mitigating the risk of wildfire.
 The region’s fire risk is monitored continuously by multi-party federal, state, and local agencies.
 When conditions are dry enough, leading agencies will enact regulations such as a fire ban (no open flames).
 Open Sky works with these agencies to adjust programming accordingly when fire restrictions are in place.